Gadget Framework

 Framework version changelog

-• Git-based source control across your entire Gadget application’s code, and configurations.
+• Git-based source control across your entire Gadget application's code and configurations

-• The file structure of your app has been updated:
+• App file structure updated:

 • The backend now uses an api folder for models, actions, and routes